 If the ED's written decision involves one of the three exceptions noted above, then the parent or guardian may appeal the ED's written decision to the President of the LHU Board of Directors through a formal written appeal.
 The appeal shall include a description of the specific grievance(s) and related details, all rationales for concern, a description of the steps taken to resolve the grievance(s), a description and/or argument why the parent or guardian believes the ED's written decision should be reviewed, changed, modified, vacated, or overturned, any and all other evidence that the parent or guardian wishes for the Board to consider on appeal (in addition to the evidence presented throughout the foregoing process), and the remedy sought.
-Upon the receipt of a written appeal, the President shall take the matter under advisement and, in his or her discretion, bring the appeal to the Executive Committee of the Board of Directors for final adjudication and provide notice to the parent or guardian with notice of the addition of the appeal to the agenda, and/or convene a committee of the Board to review the appeal and issue a recommended final adjudication for the Board's review and consideration and provide notice to the parent or guardian of the committee meeting.
+Upon the receipt of a written appeal, the President shall take the matter under advisement and, in his or her discretion, bring the appeal to the Executive Committee of the Board of Directors for final adjudication and provide notice to the parent or guardian of the Executive Committee meeting, add the appeal to the agenda of the next Board meeting and provide the parent or guardian with notice of the addition of the appeal to the agenda, and/or convene a committee of the Board to review the appeal and issue a recommended final adjudication for the Board's review and consideration and provide notice to the parent or guardian of the committee meeting.
 Decisions by the LHU Board shall be the final step in the grievance process.
 The decision shall be made in writing, and it shall be issued by the Board and provided to the parent or guardian within sixty days of the President's receipt of the written appeal.